enshikuku/enshikuku/README.md

 ## Future Goals

-I'm excited to delve deeper into machine learning and AI, exploring their applications in enhancing user experiences.
-Additionally, I plan to contribute more to open-source projects and collaborate with fellow developers to create impactful solutions.
+I'm excited to delve deeper into machine learning, exploring its applications in enhancing user experiences and solving complex problems.
+Additionally, I'm eager to develop expertise in the field of cybersecurity, contributing to creating safer digital environments.
+My plan also involves contributing more to open-source projects and collaborating with fellow developers to create impactful solutions.

 ## Connect with Me